 As students inquire into issues, they explore diverse choices and possibilities, and may make decisions or take action.
+Where resolution

-Where resolution is not possible, students may pose new questions or plan alternative approaches.
+Effective questioning is essential for teaching and student learning and should be an integral part of planning in social studies.
+Questioning should also be used to encourage students to reflect on the inquiry process and the documentation and assessment of their own learning. is not possible, students may pose new questions or plan alternative approaches.
 An important part of this process is a consideration of the beliefs, values, and implications of various alternatives.
 This complex process includes weighing priorities, predicting consequences, negotiating compromises, and making decisions or exploring possibilities.